mpellicc/pokedex-at-home/README.md

 mvn clean install
 mvn spring-boot:run
 ```
-The application will run at http://localhost:8080.
+The application will be available at http://localhost:8080.

 #### Running Tests
-To run the unit and integration tests:

 ```bash
 mvn test